spotinst/help/src/docs/ocean-spark/getting-started/create-cluster.md

 ### AWS

-- The Kubernetes cluster should run one of Kubernetes versions 1.19, 1.20, 1.21 or 1.22.
+- The Kubernetes cluster version should follow Amazon's policy.
+We will begin supporting a version two months after the “Amazon EKS release” column date listed in the table of [Kubernetes versions supported by Amazon](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html): 1.24, 1.25, 1.26, 1.27, 1.28.
+We will end support at the “End of standard support” column date.
 - The VPC subnets should have the [proper tags](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/) to be discoverable by Kubernetes:
   - On all subnets: `kubernetes.io/cluster/<eks-cluster-name>: shared`
   - On public subnets: `kubernetes.io/role/elb: 1`
 - The instance profile assumed by cluster nodes should have:
   - The [required permissions](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html) for EKS
 - The permission to create security groups within the VPC
-- The cluster nodes should be in a security groups that allows them:
+- The cluster nodes should be in a security group that allows them:
   - To connect to one another
   - To reach the Internet
   - To connect to the Kubernetes API (which is in the cluster security group)